+Two bonds matured during fiscal year 2013 and two bonds were sold, resulting in a realized gain of \$9,000 recognized at June 30, 2013.
+This was a result of the difference in the maturity at the par amount compared to original cost, including the premium paid.
 One bond matured during fiscal year 2012, resulting in a realized loss of \$72,000 recognized at June 30, 2012.
 This was a result of the difference in the maturity at the par amount compared to the original cost, including the premium paid.
-Two bonds matured during fiscal year 2011, resulting in a realized loss of \$73,000 recognized at June 30, 2011.
-This was a result of the difference in the maturity at the par amount compared to original cost, including the premium paid.
-One bond was called prior to maturity, which resulted in a \$33,000 realized loss.

-The fixed income investment portfolio had an unrealized gain of \$743,000 and \$594,000 during the fiscal years ended June 30, 2012 and 2011, respectively, due to market adjustments of investment values.
-The State Treasurer's cash pool had unrealized losses of \$19,000 and \$27,000 during the years ended June 30, 2012 and 2011, respectively.
-The annualized yield on fixed income investments, including unrealized gains and losses of the Fund was 5.1% and 1.9% for the fiscal years ended June 30, 2012 and 2011, respectively.
+The fixed income investment portfolio had a net change of \$74,000 and \$743,000 during the fiscal years ended June 30, 2013 and 2012, respectively, due to market adjustments of investment values.
+The State Treasurer's cash pool had unrealized losses of \$37,000 and \$19,000 during the years ended June 30, 2013 and 2012, respectively.
+The annualized yield on fixed income investments, including unrealized gains and losses of the Fund was 3.3% and 5.1% for the fiscal years ended June 30, 2013 and 2012, respectively.

-Contracts and benefits expense consists of the annual accrual of future benefits adjusted for the actual experience of tuition payments, cancellations, and rollovers during the year.
-This expense decreased by \$555,000 and \$516,000 for the years ended June 30, 2012 and 2011, respectively.
-The reduction in expense for the fiscal years ended June 30, 2012 and 2011 was due to a decreasing number of contracts outstanding in each year.
+Contracts and benefits expense consists of the accrual of future benefits determined by the actuary adjusted for the actual experience of tuition payments, cancellations, and rollovers during the year.
+This expense increased by \$1.9 million for the year ended June 30, 2013, and decreased by \$555,000 for the year ended June 30, 2012.
+The increase in expense for the fiscal year 2013 was primarily due to a change in the investment return assumption used in the actuarial evaluation of the Fund.
+The assumption decreased from a 4.5% return to a 2.3% return.
+The reduction in expense for the fiscal year ended June 30, 2012, was due to a decreasing number of contracts outstanding.
+The investment return assumption was consistent at 4.5% for the years ended June 30, 2012 and 2011.